Text Results

 Meter: 8.8.8.8 Appears in 32 hymnals Topics: Nature of Man, corrupt Lyrics: 1 Deep in the dust before Thy throne, Our guilt and our disgrace we own; Great God! we own the unhappy name Whence sprang our nature and our shame.
 2 But whilst our spirits, filled with awe, Behold the terrors of Thy law, We sing the honors of Thy grace, That sent to save our ruin'd race.
 3 We sing Thine everlasting Son, Who join'd our nature to His own; The second Adam, from the dust Raises the ruins of the first.
 4 Where sin did reign, and death abound, There have the sons of Adam found Abounding life; there glorious grace Reigns through the Lord our righteousness.

-Appears in 2 hymnals Topics: Advent; Ascension; Children; Christmas Season; Circumcision of Jesus; Creation; Enemies; Family; God as Son of Man; Gospel; Holy Trinity; Morning; Name of Jesus; Nature; Providence; Ten Commandments 2nd Commandment (You shall not misuse the name); Trinity; Worship First Line: When I consider your heavens, the work of your fingers Refrain First Line: O LORD, our Lord, how glorious is your name in all the earth Scripture: Psalm 8 Used With Tune: [O LORD, our Lord, how glorious is your name in all the earth]
+Author: Joseph R. Renville; Philip Frazier Appears in 2 hymnals Topics: Advent; Ascension; Children; Christmas Season; Circumcision of Jesus; Creation; Enemies; Family; God as Son of Man; Gospel; Holy Trinity; Morning; Name of Jesus; Nature; Providence; Ten Commandments 2nd Commandment (You shall not misuse the name); Trinity; Worship First Line: When I consider your heavens, the work of your fingers Refrain First Line: Many and great, O God, are your works Scripture: Psalm 8 Used With Tune: [Many and great, O God, are your works]

 Arise, my tend'rest Thoughts arise